 You must complete Youth Protection Training EVERY year.
-Merit Badge Counselors who do not have Youth Protection Training will be removed from our list in March each year.
+Merit Badge Counselors who are not current with their Youth Protection Training will be removed from our list March first each year.
+Unlike "National", CYC is on a one year Youth Protection Training system.
+YOU MUST BE CURRENT WITH YOUR YEARLY MEMBERSHIP FEES.